TomSssM/MyCodewars/snippets/git-cheatsheet.md

 [includeIf "gitdir:~/work/"]
     path = ~/work/.gitconfig
 ```
+- validate that GitHub indeed asks you to sign in all the time
+- do what is written in the explanation
 - fix the account issue on turbo
 - try the 2 accounts SSH hack in practice with IlyaKkk & TomSssM